Shopping for dining tables can be overwhelming due to the number of options available.

-Glass tops typicall come in 3 different styles of edges: beveled edge, flat edge and pencil edge.
+Glass tops typically come in 3 different styles of edges: beveled edge, flat edge, and pencil edge.
 There’s minor differences in each, one being that each edge has a different thickness.

-They also come in different tints such as Black flat edge or a White flat edge.
+They also come in different tints such as a Black flat edge or a White flat edge.

 Types of Dining Table Bases

-These tables feature a singular column down the middle of the base of the table.
+These tables feature a single column down the middle of the base of the table.
 These types of bases will give more seating around because the legs are not in the way.

-The benefit to this type of table is that it provides more stability than a pedestal table.
+The benefit of this type of table is that it provides more stability than a pedestal table.

 Also, the elderly sometimes need to push up on a table to get out of their chairs.
 In this case, the leg table would be recommended.